odedshimon/BruteShark/README.md

 | Kerberos        | AS-REQ etype 23  |      7500        |
 | Kerberos        | TGS-REP etype 23 |      13100       |
 | Kerberos        | AS-REP etype 23  |      18200       |
+##### Network Map Module
+This module is responsible for building the network map by identifying components in the network and the connections between them.
+The network map can be exported to JSON format for analysis with external tools such as [Neo4j](https://neo4j.com/).
+##### Files Extracting Module
+This module tries to extract files from UDP / TCP sessions (Therefore, note that in order for this module to be effective, the "Build TCP Sessions" / "Build UDP Sessions" should be turn on).
+Currently this module supports classic forensics techniques of file carving by "Header-Footer" algorithm which is effective for files with known file header and footer like JPG, PNG, PDF.
 ## BruteSharkDesktop
 The GUI is pretty self-explanatory, just load the wanted files, configure the wanted modules and press the run button.
 ## BruteSharkCli